Is There a Strategy to Solitaire?

-Basic Tips, Hints, Strategies for Solitaire
+Basic Solitaire Tips, Hints, Strategies

 According to most accounts, the game of solitaire, in some form or another, dates back to the 18th century.
 That means that players have had a few thousand years to produce some pretty effective strategies for solitaire.
 Players use all different techniques and employ a variety of game plans.
 If you were to ask for the best solitaire strategy, you are likely to get a different answer from anybody that you ask.
 The only way to find solitaire strategies that work for you is to try a few for yourself.